RGoebel79/url_selector/README.md

 To run app:

 clone it and change directory to /url_selector/node_modules/express in command line.

+Run: node index.js (or nodemod).
 App is set to localhost:3000.

-Run: node index.js (or nodemod)

 currently JSON will log to console but not to UI.
 No outgoing API implemented yet.